michal-bures/konkr_data/ai-chatter/default.md

 - Here to gloat?
 - Bastard.
 - Foul villain.
+- Your mother was a hamster and your father smelt of elderberries!

 ### When stronger
 > furious, much stronger, caused major damage, did not suffer major damage